 This major tennis event first started in 1896 but went into hiatus in 1924 until 1988.
 The playing surface of the tennis court varies between Olympic Games.

 There were times when this major tournament was played in hard, grass, and clay courts.
-The changing playing surface can pose an advantage or disadvantage to the players.
+The changing playing surface can pose an advantage or disadvantage to the players, considering that players may also need to use different shoes for clay courts, grass courts. and hard courts.
 Steffi Graf has won a gold medal in the Olympics and four Grand Slams in the same year.

 Due to COVID-19 concerns, the 2020 Summer Games in Tokyo, Japan, was moved from July 23 to August 8, 2021.
 You may check tennis schedules here.